AbhijeetSingla/javaScript-cli-project-1/README.md

 # About

 This quiz's questions are about me, indicating how much do you know me.
-It was made as a project in [neogcamp lesson-1](https://neog.camp/guide/lesson-one)
+It was made as a project to learn the basics of JavaScript, as is also shown in [neog.camp lesson-1](https://neog.camp/guide/lesson-one).

 The quiz was made using a service called [repl.it](https://repl.it).